munificent/craftinginterpreters/book/optimization.md

 Our original benchmark fixed the amount of *work* and then measured the *time*.
 Changing the script to count how many batches of calls it can do in ten seconds fixes the time and measures the work.
-For performance comparisons, I like that style of benchmark because the reported number represents *speed*.
+For performance comparisons, I like the latter measure because the reported number represents *speed*.
 You can directly compare the numbers before and after an optimization.
 When measuring execution time, you have to do a little arithmetic to get to a good relative measure of performance.

 </aside>